Volunteer opportunities in Singapore for Covid-19

-This app allows you to give back to the community around you without having too much hassle or commitment.
-School and work can get quite hectic sometimes, and we may not have the time to commit to long-term volunteering initiatives.
-But with this app, you can do good for others even with small pockets of time.
+Perfect for those who may not have the time to commit to long-term volunteering initiatives, this app allows you to do good for others even with small pockets of time.

-But Phase 2 doesn’t mean mental health awareness should stop, and Silver Ribbon Singapore aims to continuously change the stigma surrounding related illnesses and encourages positive attitudes instead.
-Through seminars, events and complimentary counselling services, they provide a safe space for anyone affected, while also promoting greater awareness of mental health in our communities.
+But gradual reopening doesn’t mean mental health awareness should stop, and Silver Ribbon Singapore aims to continuously change the stigma surrounding related illnesses and encourages positive attitudes instead.
+Through seminars, mental health events and complimentary counselling services, they provide a safe space for anyone affected while also promoting greater awareness of mental health in our communities.